The Death of Eric Cartman

 "The Death of Eric Cartman" is the sixth episode of the ninth season of the American animated television series South Park.
 The 131st episode overall, it was first broadcast on Comedy Central in the United States on April 13, 2005.
-In the episode, the other boys begin to ignore Cartman for eating the chicken skin off of an order of Kentucky Fried Chicken.
-This leads Cartman to conclude that he must've died and is now a ghost.
+In the episode, the other boys begin to ignore Cartman for eating all of the chicken skin off of an order of Kentucky Fried Chicken.
+This leads Cartman to believe that he has died and is now a ghost.
 Cartman tries to get into heaven by doing "good deeds", forcing a naive Butters to do all the deeds for him.

-"The Death of Eric Cartman" was written and directed by series co-creator Trey Parker, based on an idea Trey came up with while hiking on vacation.
+"The Death of Eric Cartman" was written and directed by series co-creator Trey Parker, based on an idea he came up with while hiking on vacation.

 Plot

 Stan, Kyle, Cartman, and Kenny wait at Stan's house for Stan's mom to come home with KFC for dinner.
-When she arrives, the boys help her unload her groceries, but Cartman remains behind, eats all the chicken skin, and goes home to sit on the toilet and read comic books.
+When she arrives, the boys help her unload her groceries, but Cartman remains behind, eats all the chicken skin, and goes home to sit on the toilet and read comic books having no remorse for what he did.
 Kenny starts wailing vehemently after seeing the half-eaten chicken.
-Enraged, Stan, Kyle, and Kenny decide Cartman has finally crossed the line and start to ignore him.
-The other boys in their class go along.
+Enraged, Stan, Kyle, and Kenny decide Cartman has finally crossed the line and start ignoring him and then the other boys in their class go along.
 Cartman, unable to conceive that anyone would ignore him, thinks he is dead and has become a ghost.
 Cartman's mother has a new toilet installed after Cartman destroys it with his chicken skin defecations.
 Cartman goes home and mistakenly believes that the toilet is his body when he sees a box being carried out of the house by plumbers.
 Cartman also hears his mother cry and believes that she is crying over his death.
-However, she is actually having sex with one of the other plumbers.
+However, Cartman's mother is actually moaning while having sex with one of the other plumbers.